bevyengine/rfcs/rfcs/xx-topics.md

 ### Callback timing
 In what stage should subscription callbacks be processed?
 Is that something that users should be able to set, and if so how?
 Should that be customizable per subscription?

+### Repeat subscriptions
+What should happen if a subscriber gets subscribed to the same publisher multiple times with different subscriptions?
+What should happen if a publisher advertises on multiple topics and the same subscriber is discovering those multiple topics?

+Should all of the subscribed callbacks be triggered?
+Should only the most recently subscribed callback be triggered?

+Maybe instead of `Subscriber<T>` we should have `Subscription<T>` that repesents only a single connection and a single callback, stored on its own entity.
+Then we would have `Subscriber` without a `T` parameter as a parent and manager of the `Subscription<T>` entities.

 ## Future possibilities